MS Zaandam: Design and description

-The vessel can accommodate 1,432 passengers and 607 crew.
+The vessel can accommodate 1,837 passengers and 674 crew at maximum occupancy.
 (Note: Ward has the crew numbering 650.)
 The 716 cabins range in size from 10.5–104.6 m2, of which 197 have a balcony.
 Zaandam has a musical theme, and is decorated with artefacts and memorabilia from different musical genres, such as a Baroque-style Dutch pipe organ and guitars signed by the Rolling Stones, Carlos Santana and Queen.
-One of the centre stairways has a saxophone signed by former United States President Bill Clinton on the mouthpiece.
+One of the center stairways has a saxophone signed by former United States President Bill Clinton on the mouthpiece.
 A total of 10 decks are accessible to passengers (with the top-most split in the middle to accommodate the Lido deck pool skylight and the "A" deck having only the port/starboard tender ship docks accessible), 5 of which contain cabins.
 The Lower Promenade Deck (Deck 3) has an exterior walkway along the ship's circumference, excluding the bow section.

 Construction and career

-The cruise ship was constructed by Fincantieri Cantieri Navali Italiana SpA at Marghera, Italy with the yard number 6036 and the keel was laid down on 26 June 1998.
+The ship was constructed by Fincantieri Cantieri Navali Italiana SpA at Marghera, Italy with the yard number 6036 and the keel was laid down on 26 June 1998.
 The vessel was launched on 29 April 1999 and completed on 6 April 2000.
 Zaandam was christened by Mary-Kate and Ashley Olsen in May 2000.
 The ship is registered in the Netherlands and owned and operated by the Holland America Line.

 Zaandam formerly sailed through Canada and New England during the summer and during the winter sails Mexico and Hawaii.
 In December and January, Zaandam cruises the Antarctic and South America.

 On 24 June 2018, the U.S. Centers for Disease Control and Prevention reported that 73 people became ill on Zaandam in a norovirus outbreak en voyage from Seattle, Washington to Alaska.

 On 1 July 2024, the main-belt asteroid (277118) Zaandam, discovered by Andrew Lowe in 2005, was named in honor of the vessel.
 The citation reads:

 The cruise ship MS Zaandam encountered the total solar eclipse of April 8, 2024 off the west coast of Mexico.
 In spite of weather challenges, the skill and expertise of Captain Ane Smit, his officers, and crew ensured that the discoverer of this minor planet and the other passengers onboard successfully observed the eclipse.